 But that trust takes some time to build.

-So, if you’re interested in growing in YouTube or other platforms, you need to be active and listen to your followers.
-It’s a give and take process.
+So, if you’re interested in growing on YouTube or other platforms, you need to be active and listen to your followers.
+It’s a give-and-take process.

 As I said at the beginning of this article, there are a lot of people who make a living out of vlogging.
-And this is probably the main reason why it has become so popular in recent years.
+This is probably the main reason why it has become so popular in recent years.

 Everybody wants to be a YouTuber or vlogger because they want to live from it.
 I mean, some famous YouTubers even generate millions of dollars, like Mr. Beast or PewDiePie.

 But getting to that point it’s not easy.
 It takes time and hard work, but it’s totally worth it.

 There are a lot of ways to make money with vlogging.
 Here are the most common:

 Sponsorships, selling merchandise, and having a Patreon page are probably the best ways to make good money with vlogging.
 They are better than YouTube ads because you can get more income from them.